CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 * An installation of git:

+Using the command line of your system, run the next line:

 ```
 $sudo apt-get install git
 ```

 * We need the root's password.
 You can stablish it with the file `instructions_gnu-linux_system.md`.
-Go to the `README.md of` this repository under the levels:
+Go to the `README.md` of this repository under the levels:

 `madmex-antares-workshop/standalone/classifications/landsat/instructions_gnu-linux_system.md`